shibdad/github-mcp-server/README.md

 - 🔄 `git-clone` - Clone any repository with a simple request
 - 📊 `git-status` - Check what's happening in your git repos
 - 📋 `github-list-repos` - Browse your GitHub repositories
+- 🔍 `github-repo-info` - Get detailed information about any repository
+- 🔎 `github-search-repos` - Search for repositories on GitHub

 ## 🚀 Quick Start